You have the right...

-- to expect quality care and reasonable access to primary heatlh care.
+…to expect high quality and reasonable access to primary health care.

-- to have all physical examinations, interviews and discussions about your care take place privately, and to have all communitcations and records about your care handled confidentially.
+…to have all physical examinations, interviews and discussions about your care take place privately; and to have all communications and records about your care handled confidentially.

-- to participate in all decisions involving your care and treatment, including the right to refuse any drug, procedure, test or treatment.
+…to participate in all decisions involving your care and treatment, including the right to refuse any drug, procedure, test and/or treatment.

 …to appoint someone to help you with care decisions if you cannot make those decisions for yourself.

 …to receive information about advance directives, as well as receive help in making an advance directive.

 …to voice complaints about the care provided or about the organization.

 …to know the immediate and long-term financial implications of treatment alternatives, insofar as they are known.

 …to know if the facility is participating in teaching programs, research and/or experimental programs.

 …to have access to your medical records in accordance with Federal and State laws.